hanieh-hassanzadeh/Evaluating-precision-of-a-prediction-model/README.md

 ## Calculate the average error

 To calculate the `average error`, I, first, calculate `error` which is the absolute difference between actial and predicted data.
 Second, I start sliding a time window with `windowsize` size over the data and calculate the `sum` and the number of the data (`count`) corresponding to each time perid.
-Third, I divide `sum` to `count`, to get the average for each time window data.
+Third, I divide `sum` by `count`, to get the average for each time window data.

 These steps are done in `averageErrorCalc` function.